Alumni of the University of Chicago

 To renew existing access privileges, please visit the ID & Privileges Office in person.

 Access Restricted at D'Angelo Law and Social Work Libraries

 Access to D'Angelo Law Library is restricted to current Law School students, faculty, and staff.

 Access to the Social Work Library is restricted to current Crown Family School students, faculty, and staff.

 Alumni may access most of the Library’s electronic resources only while in Library buildings, due to site licensing agreements.
 Access to a group of specially licensed databases is available online from off-campus locations.

-While in Library buildings, Alumni may use Library computers or the Library’s wireless network to access electronic resources and networked printing using their CNetID.
+While in Library buildings, Alumni may use Library computers or the Library’s wireless network to access electronic resources and printing using their CNetID.
 Alumni who do not already have a CNetID can claim a CNetID online.